26 June 2020

 Weeks on chart: 1 week

 Then Jerico's previous single, "Big Area", peaked at number 99 in early June 1989.
 "What Does It Take?" peaked at number 33 in the UK in April 1989.
+Belinda Carlisle, whom we will see in 1990, makes a guest appearance on this track and also appears in the music video.
 This would be the group's last single to register on the Australian charts.

 Next week (3 July): Six new entries, including a single that spent more weeks on the chart than any other peaking within the 101-150 region in 1989.
 We also see the arrival of a new diva, and the return of an artist who only ever bubbled under following their top 30 hit from earlier in the year.
 Also, there is another bubbling WAY down under entry.
 Remember, you can also follow my posts on facebook.